 2. Cycle 2 timeline

 Prior to submission, we ask applicants to complete the registration form with the details of the technical qualifications that they intend to submit in the approvals cycle.
 This enables IfATE to manage applications as efficiently as possible, design tailored support sessions and provide further clarity and guidance, as requested.
-The registration of intent window will open on the 19 February and close on the 23 February 2024.
+The registration of intent window is now closed.

 To prepare for submitting level 2 occupational entry technical qualifications, we recommend that applicants begin aligning their qualification to the relevant standard’s KSBs and review their qualification’s content and assessment to ensure it is in the best position to be approved.